 HomeKit Secure Video (iOS 13.2) Footage from your home security cameras is end-to-end encrypted and stored securely in iCloud.
 Only you and the people you share the footage with can view it.
 See Set up security cameras in Home.

-Performance Face ID unlocks your device up to 30 percent faster in iOS 13.
-Apps open up to two times faster, and apps from the App Store are packaged in a new way that makes them up to 50 percent smaller.
+Performance Apps open up to two times faster in iOS 13, and apps from the App Store are packaged in a new way that makes them up to 50 percent smaller.

 Privacy and security Control the location data that you share with apps.
 You can choose to grant an app access to your location once or anytime you use it.
 When you receive alerts about an app that’s using your location in the background, you can decide whether to update your permissions.
 See Set which apps know your location.

-Learn tricks for iOS 13 The Tips app adds new suggestions frequently, so you can get the most from your iPhone.
+Learn tricks for iOS 13 The Tips app adds new suggestions frequently, so you can get the most from your iPod touch.
 See Get tips.

-Note: New features and apps may vary depending on your iPhone model, region, language, and carrier.
+Note: New features and apps may vary depending on your iPod touch model, region, and language.